-2.1.5 Species of Conservation Concern
+2.1.6 Species of Conservation Concern

-Species that are afforded special protection, notably those that are protected by NEMA.
-Endangered and Protected Fauna in the 1974 Provincial Nature Conservation Ordinance (PNCO), South African Red List of South African (SA Red Data List), and the IUCN Red List.
+Species that are afforded special protection, notably those that are protected by NEM:BA.
+Endangered and Protected Fauna in the 1974 Provincial Nature Conservation Ordinance (PNCO), South African Red Data List (SA Red Data List), CITES and the IUCN Red List.